NEMETOM/java/java_vowels_and_consonants_counter/README.md

         }
     }
 ## Improvements

-This code should handle both lower and upper case when filtering vowels or consonants
+Refactor "CountResult.java"  and "Main.java" to incorporate consonants counter Handle both lower and upper case when filtering vowels or consonants